 Why Candidates Really Get Rejected

-33% Robert Half's 2024 survey of over 2,800 senior managers found that 33% of hiring decision-makers know within the first 90 seconds of an interview whether they will hire someone.
+49% CareerBuilder's survey of hiring managers found that 49% of employers know within the first five minutes of an interview whether a candidate is a good fit.
 First impressions form fast and change slowly.

-The Robert Half data is striking because it highlights something most candidates misunderstand: interviewers are not evaluating you with the detached objectivity of a grading rubric.
+This data is striking because it highlights something most candidates misunderstand: interviewers are not evaluating you with the detached objectivity of a grading rubric.
 They are forming an impression, then spending the rest of the interview looking for evidence to confirm or disconfirm that impression.
-This means that early mistakes have outsized consequences.
+Early mistakes have outsized consequences.
 A stumble in the first five minutes is harder to recover from than one in the last five, because the interviewer's frame has already been set.

 NACE's 2025 Job Outlook survey asked employers to rank the attributes they most value in candidates.
 The top five were communication skills, problem-solving ability, ability to work in a team, initiative, and analytical/quantitative skills.
 Notice what is not on the list: years of experience, specific technical skills, or pedigree.
 The mistakes that cost people offers are almost always about how they communicate, not what they know.